-Internally used software, whether purchased or developed, is capitalized and amortized using the straight-line method over an estimated useful life of three to five years.
+Internally used software, whether developed or purchased and installed as is, is capitalized and amortized using the straight-line method over an estimated useful life of three to five years.
 We capitalize certain costs associated with internally developed software such as payroll costs of employees devoting time to the projects and external direct costs for materials and services.
 Costs associated with internally developed software to be used internally are expensed until the point the project has reached the development stage.
 Subsequent additions, modifications or upgrades to internal-use software are capitalized only to the extent that they allow the software to perform a task it previously did not perform.
 Software maintenance and training costs are expensed in the period in which they are incurred.
 The capitalization of software requires judgment in determining when a project has reached the development stage.